timholy/SymbolicLP.jl/README.md

   50.0
  100.0
 ```
+`z` is the value of the objective function, here 0 since we didn't specify anything other than constraints. `flag` reports on the status; if it is non-zero, it indicates a problem.
+You can use `print_linprog_flag(flag)` to see what went wrong.

 If it's your first time calling `lpsolve`, there will be a substantial delay as Julia JIT-compiles all the linear programming routines.
 Subsequent calls will be much faster.
 However, suppose you'll be solving "similar" linear programs many times, perhaps with slightly different constants each time.
 If speed also matters, then this simple approach may not be ideal: Julia is having to parse the symbolic program into a numeric problem, then solve the numeric program.